Vedenin/useful-java-links/README.md

 * [Apache Maven](http://maven.apache.org/) - Declarative build and dependency management which favors convention over configuration.
 It might be preferable to Apache Ant which uses a rather procedural approach and can be difficult to maintain.
 * [Bazel](http://bazel.io) - Build tool from Google that builds code quickly and reliably.
 * [Gradle](http://gradle.org/) - Incremental builds which are programmed via Groovy instead of declaring XML.
 Works well with Maven's dependency management.

 #### Configuration

 *Libraries that provide external configuration.*

 * [config](https://github.com/typesafehub/config) - Configuration library for JVM languages.
 * [owner](https://github.com/lviggiano/owner) - Reduces boilerplate of properties.

+#### Distribution

+*Tools which handle the distribution of applications in native formats.*

+* [Bintray](https://bintray.com/) - Version control for binaries which handles the publishing.
+Can also be used with Maven or Gradle and has a free plan for open-source software or several business plans.
+* [Capsule](http://www.capsule.io/) - Simple and powerful packaging and deployment.
+A fat JAR on steroids or a "Docker for Java" that supports JVM-optimized containers.
+* [Central Repository](http://search.maven.org/) - Largest binary component repository available as a free service to the open-source community.
+Default used by Apache Maven and available in all other build tools.
+* [IzPack](http://izpack.org/) - Setup authoring tool for cross-platform deployments.
+* [JitPack](https://jitpack.io/) - Easy to use package repository for GitHub.
+Builds Maven/Gradle projects on demand and publishes ready-to-use packages.
+* [Launch4j](http://launch4j.sourceforge.net/) - Wraps JARs in lightweight and native Windows executables.
+* [Nexus](http://www.sonatype.com/nexus) - Binary management with proxy and caching capabilities.
+* [packr](https://github.com/libgdx/packr/) - Packs JARs, assets and the JVM for native distribution on Windows, Linux and Mac OS X.

 ### 3. Perfomance tools